dmarkow/faraday_yaml/README.md

 ### Examples

+Github's YAML API is currently deprecated; it works for the response example, but not for the request example.

 #### Response
-Here's an example: (Github's YAML API is currently deprecated, but it works for the sake of this example)

     conn = Faraday::Connection.new(:url => "http://github.com") do |builder|
       builder.adapter Faraday.default_adapter